Kushite religion

 Kushite religion is the traditional belief system and pantheon of deities associated with the Ancient Kushites, who founded the Kingdom of Kush in the land of Nubia (also known as Ta-Seti) in present-day Sudan.

-The recorded origins of traditional Kushite spiritual practices were traced to Kerma culture.
-Research also shows influences from the C-Group culture, A-Group culture, Pan-grave culture and Ancient Egyptian religion.
+The core influence and recorded origins of Kushite religious practices can be traced back to the animistic Kerma culture where lions and other animals were depicted in their non-anthropomorphic animal forms, unlike the human-like gods in Ancient Egyptian religion and in later Napatan and Meroitic periods.
+Indigenous Nubian practices persisted into later periods despite the effects of New Kingdom Egyptian colonization and religious syncretism.
+Research also shows influences from the C-Group culture, A-Group culture, Pan-Grave culture, and Ancient Egyptian religion.
 By the First Intermediate Period, Nubians held greater control over their own territory and some integrated into Egyptian society.
 The founding of the Kingdom of Kush, with its capital at Kerma, marked a significant period where Nubians maintained their distinct religious practices, as seen in the elaborate burials of the Classic Kerma Period (ca. 1750-1450 BC).

-In the New Kingdom Period, Nubia fell under Egyptian control, but later unified under leaders like King Alara and King Kashta, leading to the establishment of the "Second Kingdom of Kush."
+In the New Kingdom Period, Nubia fell under Egyptian control, but later unified under leaders like King Alara and King Kashta, leading to the establishment of the Second Kingdom of Kush.
 This era saw the integration of Nubian and Egyptian deities.
-After the fall of the Twenty-fifth Dynasty, Nubian religious practices persisted through various foreign dominations.
+After the fall of the Twenty-fifth Dynasty of Egypt, in which Nubians ruled Egypt, Nubian religious practices persisted through various foreign dominions.
 During the Meroitic Period, the capital moved to Meroe, and the focus shifted to indigenous deities like Apedemak and Amesemi.
-By the mid-4th century, the region's conversion to Christianity marked the end of traditional Kushite religion.
+The region's conversion to Christianity by the mid-4th century marked the end of traditional Kushite religion.